 According to a report from Marie Claire magazine, a woman's overall quality of life drops 45 percent after a divorce.
 Another study from Iowa State University's Institute of Social and Behavioral research found that while divorce didn't immediately affect a woman's physical health, the effects on her mental health caused physical problems a decade after divorce.
-Social isolation and fewer job opportunities after divorce, according to the study, could be responsible for illness reported ten years later.
+Social isolation and fewer job opportunities after divorce, according to the study, could be responsible for illness reported fifteen years later.
 Psychologists attribute stress as the cause of health issues after a divorce.

 "It's very, very traumatic... they are so attached to the commitment.
 The forever of two lives is being upset, and all dreams and hopes, everything that you have thought about since childhood is lost.
 Even people who are very functioning are surprised at how hard it is just to do their daily activities," says Allison Pescosolido, a grief counselor and cofounder of Divorce Detox, a divorce recovery program for women.